About Western Resource Advocates

 Founded in 1989, Western Resource Advocates (WRA) is dedicated to protecting the West’s land, air, and water to ensure that vibrant communities exist in balance with nature.
 We use law, science, and economics to craft innovative solutions to the most pressing conservation issues in the region within three core program areas: Clean Energy, Healthy Rivers, and Western Lands.

-- Coordinate with WRA’s Communications Team on public relations efforts;
+- Coordinate with WRA’s Communications Team on public relations efforts; and

 - Perform other duties as assigned.